In a Nutshell -- The Sequential Parameter Optimization Toolbox: Introduction

-In order to keep the setup as simple as possible, we will use simulated annealing for illustrating the tuning procedure~\citep{Kirk83a}.
-Simulated annealing is freely available in \rlang.
-This implementation of the simulated annealing heuristic will be referred to as \SANN in the following.
+In order to keep the setup as simple as possible, we will use a standard optimizer that is part of every base \texttt{R} installation for illustrating the tuning procedure: simulated annealing \cite{Kirk83a}.
+This implementation of the simulated annealing heuristic will be referred to as \texttt{SANN} in the following.

-\emph{Response surface methodology}\/ (RSM) will be used in this article~\citep{Box87a}.
-It can be seen as a set of statistical methods for empirical model building.
-Using design of experiments, a response (dependent variable, output variable, or fitness value, $y$) that depends on one or several input variables (independent variables or solutions, $\vec{x}$) is optimized.
-The underlying model can be formulated as

-where $\epsilon$ represents some noise (uncertainty, error observed) in the response $y$.
-The term \emph{response surface}\/ refers to the surface represented by $f(\vec{x})$.
-In order to estimate the quality of a solution, the term \emph{fitness}\/ is used in evolutionary optimization.
-In physics, the concept of a potential or energy function is used.
-Since we are dealing with minimization, a low fitness value $f(\vec{x})$ implies that $\vec{x}$ is a good solution.
+This report is structured as follows.
+First, the three levels of the algorithm tuning methodology are described in Section \ref{sec:algtunesmbo}, which are useful for distinguishing several problem domains.